utuber1985/screen-sharing/README.md

 # Screen Sharing Application

-A real-time screen sharing application built with Next.js, WebRTC, and Socket.IO.
+A real-time screen sharing application built with Next.js, WebRTC, and PeerJS.
 Create or join rooms to share your screen with others instantly.

 ## 🚀 Features